twigphp/Twig/doc/functions/random.rst

 .. versionadded:: 1.6
     String and integer handling was added in Twig 1.6.

-The ``random`` function returns a random value depending on the supplied paramter type:
+The ``random`` function returns a random value depending on the supplied parameter type:

 * a random item from a Traversable or array
 * a random character from a string